magento/merchdocs/src/marketing/price-rules-cart-coupon.md

 Coupons codes are used with [cart price rules]({% link marketing/price-rules-cart.md %}) to apply a discount when a set of conditions is met.
 For example, a coupon code can be created for a specific customer group, or for anyone who makes a purchase over a certain amount.
 To apply the coupon to a purchase, the customer can enter the coupon code in the cart, or possibly at the cash register of your _brick and mortar_ store.
 Here are a few ways that you can use coupons in your store:

 - Email coupons to customers
 - Produce printed coupons
 - Create in-store coupons for mobile users

 Coupon codes can be sent by email, or included in newsletters, catalogs, and advertisements.
 The list of coupon codes can be exported and sent to a commercial printer.
 You can also create in-store coupons with a quick response code that shoppers can scan with their smart phones.
 The QR code can link to a page on your site with more information about the promotion.

 If [dotdigital]({% link marketing/engagement-cloud.md %}) is enabled, you can use the _dotdigital Coupon URL Builder_ to dynamically generate personalized URLs with coupon codes that can be used in your dotdigital email campaigns.
 You can also resend a previously generated coupon code to the same contact.
 To learn more, see [Dynamic content: Coupon codes - Magento 2][1] in the dotdigital Help Centre.

-## Method 1: Create a Specific Coupon
+## Method 1: Create a specific coupon

 1. Follow the instructions to create a [cart price rule]({% link marketing/price-rules-cart.md %}).